2025–26 Ole Miss Rebels men's basketball team

-The 2025–26 Ole Miss Rebels men's basketball team represents the University of Mississippi during the 2025–26 NCAA Division I men's basketball season.
-The Rebels, led by third-year head coach, Chris Beard, play their home games at The Sandy and John Black Pavilion at Ole Miss in Oxford, Mississippi, and compete as members of the Southeastern Conference.
+The 2025–26 Ole Miss Rebels men's basketball team represented the University of Mississippi during the 2025–26 NCAA Division I men's basketball season.
+The Rebels, led by third-year head coach, Chris Beard, played their home games at The Sandy and John Black Pavilion at Ole Miss in Oxford, Mississippi, and compete as members of the Southeastern Conference.

 Previous season

 The Rebels finished the 2024–25 season 24–12, 10–8 in SEC play to finish in a tie for sixth place in the conference.
 In the 2025 SEC tournament, held at Bridgestone Arena in Nashville, Tennessee, the Rebels defeated Arkansas, 83−80, in the second round before losing to Auburn, 62–57 in the quarterfinals.
 In the 2025 NCAA Division I men's basketball tournament, the Rebels defeated North Carolina, 71–64, in the first round, and Iowa State, 91–78, in the second round to reach their first Sweet Sixteen since 2001, and only the second in school history, where they eventually fell to Michigan State, 73–70.